boltops-tools/lono/docs/_reference/lono-param-generate.md

 ## Example

-To generate a CloudFormation json parameter files in the params folder to the `output/params` folder.
+To generate CloudFormation json parameter files in the params folder to `output/params`:

     lono param generate